yoyotv/Image-derain-via-CGAN/README.md

 2. Download the training and testing data from [here](https://drive.google.com/drive/folders/1qCHxRfTEPSm4ap90NOHOqhOcJShqP8dp).
 Unzip them and put under Image-derain-via-CGAN-master/code/.
 The dataset is provided by [1].

 3. Download the vgg19 pretrain model from [here](https://drive.google.com/drive/folders/1BpIqvXIq__0w6Y3hoOxxmpKFxPTj9htR).
 Then put it under Image-derain-via-CGAN-master/code/.
-The model is offered by [machrisaa](https://github.com/machrisaa/tensorflow-vgg)
+The model is provided by [machrisaa](https://github.com/machrisaa/tensorflow-vgg).

 4. Create two empty folder named "model" and "tensorboard" in order to store the model and tensorboard files.